Xiaochr/Notes_for_Network_Analysis_Universitat_Mannheim/week6_graph_partitioning/Graph_partitioning.md

         - The Laplacian matrix is symmetrical.
 It has real eigenvalues.
         - The eigenvalues are non-negative for a graph with non-negative edge weights.
         - One of its eigenvalues is equal to 0, for corresponding eigenvector vector $\mathbf{1} = (1,...,1)^T$.
 The sum of all elements on a row/column is 0.
 Hence $\mathbf{1^TL} = \mathbf{0^T}$ and $\mathbf{L1 = 0}$.
-        - The second smallest eigenvalue of the Laplacian is non-zero iffthe graph is connected, called “algebraic connectivity”.
+        - The second smallest eigenvalue of the Laplacian is non-zero iff the graph is connected, called “algebraic connectivity”.

 - Formalizing the Cut-size